motopress/mp-timetable/readme.txt

 == Changelog ==

+= 2.1.8 =
+* Improved compatibility with javascript-disabled browsers.

 = 2.1.7 =
 * Bug fix: fixed the issue when events were not filtered by the selected category in a widget.
 * Bug fix: fixed the issue when event was not visible in the timetable if it ends the next day.